 Please find here the amicus in French and English:

 New Human Rights Center study calls on the world to increase support for victims

 A multi-country study of more than 600 survivors of war crimes and crimes against humanity—The Victims’ Court?
 A Study of 622 Victim Participants at the International Criminal Court—was issued by the Human Rights Center, UC Berkeley School of Law, during the Assembly of States Parties meeting in The Hague on November 20.
 Berkeley’s study finds that meaningful victim participation at the International Criminal Court (ICC) hinges on greater investment by member states in outreach and educational programs, so that victims can more fully understand their rights under the Rome Statute.
 Presently, most victim participants have insufficient knowledge to make informed decisions about their participation in trials.

 Download the full report: The Victims’ Court?
 A Study of 622 Victim Participants at the International Criminal Court

-Read Stephen Smith Cody’s piece in Justice in Conflict: The ICC: A Victims’ Court?
-Could Happen
+Read Stephen Smith Cody’s piece in Justice in Conflict: The ICC, A Victims’ Court?
+It Could Happen